General Six-Principle Baptists: History

 Churches were planted and conferences rose up in Rhode Island, Massachusetts, New York, and Pennsylvania.
 The Rhode Island Yearly Meeting was formed in 1670, becoming the first Baptist association in America.
 It was incorporated in 1895 as the General Six-Principle Baptist Conference of Rhode Island.
-The word "Hope" and the emblem of the anchor (both taken from Hebrews 6) on the flag and Seal of Rhode Island attest to the historical influence of Six-Principle Baptists in that state.
+The word "Hope" and the emblem of the anchor (both taken from Hebrews 6) on the flag and Seal of Rhode Island attest to the historical influence of General Six-Principle Baptists in that state.
 The New York Yearly Conference was organized around 1824.
 After 1865, it became known as the General Six-Principle Baptist Association of Pennsylvania.
-The Six-Principle Baptists of New England were called "General", distinguishing that they held the general view of Christ's atonement (making salvation possible for all men) rather than the particular view (that he atoned for the elect only).